jflood215/redbadge-music-client/README.md

 # Red Vinyl

-### This app is designed for any and all muic lovers.
+### This app is designed for any and all music lovers.
 Whether you're looking for your favorite song lyrics, or creating a list of concerts that you'd like to go to, we've got you covered!

 ## Created by Game of Threads: